-Our audit committee consists of Tao Fu, Nisa Leung and Marietta Wu, with Mr. Fu serving as chairman of the committee.
-We have determined that Mr. Fu qualifies as a financial expert as set forth under the applicable rules of the SEC and satisfies the independence requirements under the rules of the Nasdaq Stock Market and under Rule 10A-3 of the Exchange Act.
-Within 90 days following the effective date of the registration statement of which this prospectus forms a part, we anticipate that the audit committee will consist of a majority of independent directors, and within one year following the effective date of the registration statement of which this prospectus forms a part, the audit committee will consist exclusively of independent directors.
+Our audit committee consists of Tao Fu, John Diekman and Marietta Wu, with Mr. Fu serving as chairman of the committee.
+We have determined that Mr. Fu qualifies as a financial expert as set forth under the applicable rules of the SEC and that Mr. Fu and Dr. Diekman each satisfies the independence requirements under the rules of the Nasdaq Stock Market and under Rule 10A-3 of the Exchange Act.
+Within one year following the effective date of the registration statement of which this prospectus forms a part, we anticipate that the audit committee will consist exclusively of independent directors.